| Environmental Columns

 An invasive neighbour

 This plant is a nuisance to surrounding biodiversity.
-Its leaves shade out native plant species, preventing their growth.
-It also alters soil composition, which is detrimental to forest survival.
-These plants propagate themselves easily, invading many areas until they become the only species.
+Its leaves shade out native plant species, preventing them from growing and preventing forest regeneration.
+It also alters soil composition, which is detrimental to surrounding plants.
+The Buckthorn propagate easily, invading many areas until they become the only species.
 By eating their fruit and spreading their seeds, birds and small mammals help this propagation.
-Seeds can remain in the soil for up to five years, which means repetitive control is necessary to eradicate the species.
+Seeds can remain viable in the soil for up to five years.
+Repetitive control is necessary to eradicate the species.

-It is recommended to wear protective clothing (gloves, long sleeves, pants) when managing Common Buckthorn, as it has thorns.
+Protective clothing (gloves, long sleeves and pants) should be worn when managing Common Buckthorn as it has thorns.
 Before placing the plant in the composting bin, make sure to remove all the fruit and place them in a black plastic bag to dry them out.

 Common Buckthorn berries